 - ½ teaspoon Fresh Ginger minced

-- 1 tablespoon Sriracha can substitute other hot sauce (for non-gluten-free)
+- 1 tablespoon Sriracha can substitute other hot sauce

 - ½ medium Red Bell Peppers sliced thinly

 - ½ medium Green Bell Peppers sliced thinly

 For the Sriracha Sauce (on the side as dipping):

 - Sriracha Sauce can substitute other hot sauce